 Input from a broad variety of sources, including community organizations, public schools, city and state agencies, universities, colleges and the private sector, informs the direction and content of HSS’ public health education and social work programs.
 The ongoing exchange of information with these community partners is critical to enabling HSS to develop, modify, and expand initiatives to meet the constantly changing healthcare needs of our diverse community.

 Learn more about our Community Partners.

-The NYPH Family Planning Center provides comprehensive women’s and young men’s health care services including primary health care and confidential reproductive health care for adolescents through the Young Adult Clinic and Young Men’s Clinic.
+The NYPH Family Planning Practice provides comprehensive women’s and young men’s health care services including primary health care and confidential reproductive health care for adolescents through the Young Adult Clinic and Young Men’s Clinic.